Map style is used to define the look and feel of a map. It’s written in JSON format and specifies how to:

 MapOptions object.
 The mode can also be swapped at runtime.
 When

 The Map Display SDK provides pre-defined styles that can be used in the application.
-They are provided in the StandardStyles object:
+These default styles are managed inside the

 You can also create your own style to suit your application.

 Use the TomTom Map Maker to create application-specific styles, using an intuitive user interface for real-time previews, customizable style URL integration, and one-click deployment.

 You can also configure which features are shown in the style using layers.
 You can find the list of available layers using

 MapActions.layers.
 Use it to show or hide a layer and to get information about it.

 StyleContainer class to provide the URIs of custom styles.
 You create different styles for main and dark modes using 'StyleDefinition.custom(style:layerMapping:)' initializer.
 After the style definitions are created, pass them to